Typhoon In-fa hits China’s east coast, canceling flights

-SHANGHAI (AP) — Typhoon In-fa hit China’s east coast south of Shanghai on Sunday, after airline flights and trains were canceled and the public was ordered to stay indoors.
+BEIJING (AP) — Typhoon In-fa hit China’s east coast south of Shanghai on Sunday after people living near the sea were evacuated, airline flights and trains were canceled and the public was ordered to stay indoors.

 The typhoon made landfall in Zhoushan in Zhejiang province, state TV reported, citing the national weather agency.
-It forecast rainfall of 250-350 millimeters (10-14 inches).
+It forecast rainfall of 10-14 inches (250-350 millimeters).

 “People should not willingly go outdoors,” the bureau said.

-The typhoon was packing winds of 155 kilometers (95 miles) per hour and gusts up to 191 kph (120 mph) when it dumped rain on Taiwan.
-It knocked down tree branches but no deaths or injuries were reported.
+The typhoon earlier dumped rain on Taiwan and knocked down tree branches, but no deaths or injuries were reported.

+About 330,000 residents of Fengxian District on Shanghai’s southern edge were evacuated after wind speeds off shore reached 60 mph (100 kph), the newspaper China Daily reported.

 Hundreds of flights at Shanghai Pudong and Shanghai Hongqiao airports were canceled and more were expected to be canceled on Monday, state TV reported.
 Shanghai closed parks and the riverfront Bund district, a popular tourist area.